anudeep22003/writings/log.md

 Tomorrow
 - Implement an express server.
 Take a decision in the first 30 minutes and stick with it, dont get sidetracked.
 Implement it and then wonder whether that was the best approach.
 You need to be writing a lot more code and doing a lot less thinking.
 - Dont worry about getting back on the apps, it isnt an experience you can control.
 Accept it, treat it as an experiment and incorporate into the next experiment.

+## Fri 24 May 2024

+Today:
+- Wrote a lot more code than yesterday.
+Made progress on implementing auth with heavy lifting by the backend and got it to work partly.
+Stuck without a resolution on getting the callback to come directly to my server, the supabase part is working well, the redirect is all kinds of messed up.
+- Realized part way through that I am not going to be able to get a release if I work on auth, so switched to integrating a new model.
+I added Claude from anthropic and their performace is good.

+Tomorrow:
+- Finish off auth, and do a formal staginng puh
+- write that fictional story on madness and bitter truth